Glacier National Park: Guide for First Time Visitors

 Lodges inside the park

-Hotel type accommodations are also available inside park.
+Hotel type accommodations are also available inside park Glacier National Park.
 For the western side of the park we’d recommend Lake McDonald Lodge or Village Inn at Apgar.
 On the eastern side of the park we’d recommend Many Glacier Hotel (which might have some of the best views in the park!).
 The lodges on site at Glacier will definitely cost significantly more than camping or even staying at a different hotel or rental property in Whitefish.
-However, if you’re looking to wake up with Glacier National Park right in your backyard, the extra price might be worth it to you!
+However, if you’re looking to wake up with Glacier right in your backyard, the extra price might be worth it to you.

 State park campgrounds